Are Covid-19 vaccines safe for kids? What parents should know

 Pfizer and its partner BioNTech released new data on Oct.
 22 showing the vaccine was 90.7% effective at preventing symptomatic Covid-19 in a study of children age 5 to 11.
 The companies also said the vaccine was safe during the testing.

-The agency flagged the risk of heart-inflammation conditions including myocarditis associated with the vaccine but said the overall benefits, in preventing Covid-19 disease and hospitalizations, would outweigh the risk of the heart conditions.
+The companies’ vaccine—the only vaccine authorized for emergency use in children ages 12 to 15 and fully approved for anyone age 16 and over—has also proven to be effective in protecting those 12 years and older.
+The vaccine was 93% effective against hospitalization with Covid-19 among 12-to-18-year-olds, the CDC reported in October.

-The Biden administration recently said it would make Covid-19 vaccines available to children age 5 to 11 at more than 25,000 pediatric offices and primary care sites and at pharmacies and schools, should it be approved by federal regulators.
+The Biden administration in October said it would make Covid-19 vaccines available to children age 5 to 11 at more than 25,000 pediatric offices and primary-care sites and at pharmacies and schools, should it be approved by federal regulators.

-The Biden administration said it has procured enough doses of the Pfizer-BioNTech vaccine to inoculate the nation’s children and will begin shipping them across the country if and when the vaccine is cleared for use.
+The Biden administration said it has procured enough doses of the Pfizer-BioNTech vaccine to inoculate the nation’s children.
+Pfizer was set to begin shipping doses on Oct.
+30. Children could start getting inoculated after the CDC signs off.

-Moderna, which is also seeking authorization to widen the use of its shots to 12 years and older, has said its Covid-19 vaccine was generally safe and induced the desired immune responses in children age 6 to 11 in a clinical trial.
+Moderna Inc., which is also seeking authorization to widen the use of its shots to 12 years and older, has said its Covid-19 vaccine was generally safe and induced the desired immune responses in children ages 6 to 11 in a clinical trial.

 Will vaccination be required for school?